 - Facebook posts: Whilst not always possible we aim to post session plans on group Facebook pages prior to sessions taking place.

-*We are currently looking for more run leaders to join us (especially in a/b and c groups) and help spread the load so please get in touch by sending us a facebook message or email if you are interested, it really would be appreciated.
+We are looking for more Run Leaders to join us (especially for our A/B and C groups) and help spread the load so please get in touch by sending us a Facebook message or email if you are interested.
+You can really make a difference.

 Joining a Monday night session at the athletics track?
 For some helpful advice on using the track, check out this great guide to track etiquette from Steel City Striders.